MarginallyClever/sixi/README.md

 When 3D printers were closed source, they started at $10k.
 Makerbot and Prusa changed the game by bringing high quality open source 3D printers down to $2k.
 Marginally Clever Robots, Ltd. aims to be the Prusa of robot arms.

+## Ease

+The Sixi has no epoxy because we like operations that can be undone.
+The Sixi has no timing belts because they are annoying to keep tensioned.

+All the 3D printable parts were produced on a Prusa MK2s at default settings (20% infill, 200um layer height).
+Parts are carefully designed to have a minimum of support material cleaning.

 ## Links and Info

 Sixi was designed in Fusion 360.
 The design is publicly shared...